seananderson/metafolio/inst/ms/ms.md

     intermediate-, and some warm-tolerant populations).

-2. Conserve the middle section of the metapopulation (conserve the most temperature-tolerant populations with the widest response curves).
+2. Conserve the middle section of the metapopulation (conserve the most thermal-tolerant populations with the widest response curves).

 3. Conserve the lower half of the metapopulation (conserve cool-tolerant populations).